brettchalupa/pdplayground/README.md

 # PDPlayground

-Exercising every functionality within the Playdate SDK with Lua to learn it and share examples.
+Project aiming to exercise every functionality within the Playdate SDK in Lua to learn it and share examples.

+Currently a work in progress.

+See `source/apps/` for the currently built apps.

 ## Development